Whoaa512/starred/README.md

 ## SCSS

 - [IanLunn/Hover](https://github.com/IanLunn/Hover) - A collection of CSS3 powered hover effects to be applied to links, buttons, logos, SVG, featured images and so on.
 Easily apply to your own elements, modify or just use for inspiration.
 Available in C
+- [socketsupply/socket-examples](https://github.com/socketsupply/socket-examples) - Socket Runtime Examples – see how your favorite front-end framework is used to build cross platform UIs
 - [breakthecode2/neo](https://github.com/breakthecode2/neo) - A plugin that enables usage of cheatcodes in Break The Code 2
 - [picocss/pico](https://github.com/picocss/pico) - Minimal CSS Framework for semantic HTML
 - [bennettfeely/bennett](https://github.com/bennettfeely/bennett) - My portfolio at https://bennettfeely.com